This post may contain affiliate links, view our disclosure.

 Instructions

-- This recipe makes 2 large cheese balls.
-Each cheese ball serves 8 (so the total recipe, which makes 2 cheese balls, yields 16 servings).
+- Recipe Yield and Serving Size: This recipe makes 2 large cheese balls.
+Each cheese ball is 8 servings for a total of 16 servings between the 2 cheeseballs.

 Nutrition